pregan23/u3_lesson_express_sequelize/README.md

 - Build an endpoint that allows liking a twert or comment, you should only be allowed to increment the likes by 1 each time.

 - If you created the followers feature, build in functionality to view the amount of followers and following for a user when visiting their profile, you can use the `GetUserProfile` function in the user controller for this.
 An example of this is in the `TwertController`.

+## Recap

+In this lab, we learned how to integrate our Sequelize models with Express to build a full `CRUD` `restful` api.

 ## Resources